Skip to content

 TL;DR

-Would you use a measurement tool if you knew it would give you inaccurate results?
+Would you use a measurement tool if you knew it provided inaccurate results?
 Of course not.
-You want to know that the information you have are reliable and accurate.
+You need reliable and accurate information.

-That is why one of the most important features of Sonda is its accuracy.
+That’s why one of the key features of Sonda is its accuracy.
 But what makes Sonda accurate?
-The answer is fairly simple, but first let's take a look at why we often got inaccurate results with other bundle analyzers in the past.
+The answer is straightforward, but first, let's examine why other bundle analyzers often provided inaccurate results in the past.

 Why are (some) other bundle analyzers inaccurate?

-Web bundlers like webpack and Rollup have several hooks that allow plugins to get or modify data at different stages of the bundling process.
-It is essential for these plugins to run at the right time; otherwise they may break other plugins.
+Web bundlers like webpack and Rollup have various hooks that allow plugins to access or modify data at different stages of the bundling process.
+It’s crucial for these plugins to execute at the correct stages; otherwise, they could interfere with or break other plugins.

 Graph showing the order of hooks in Rollup